TausifUddinAhmed/MyIMBD-Modern-Movie-App/README.md

   - Filter movies by genres.
   - Wishlist icon with badge showing number of items.
   - Click on a movie item to view details.
+  - Click on the heart icon to the movie item to add to wishlist

 - **Movie Details Screen**
   - Displays detailed information about the selected movie.